 Collected samples are exemplars produced in the course of routine day-to-day activities by the suspect individual or device.

 The first advantage of collected samples is they are representative of the normal, routine behaviour of the individual/device and are not (likely) to be disguised or distorted in some way.
 This refers to any sample that was produced in the course of daily business or routine, without consideration for later examination.
 Another advantage is that such samples may be historical in nature (i.e,, having been produced on some date in the past) and representative of the behaviour at that time (e.g., handwriting or signature samples for a deceased person).
 Yet another advantage is the potential to locate exemplars under specific conditions or circumstances that cannot be replicated at the present time.
 On the ‘negative’ side of things, collected samples may not be completely comparable to the questioned samples in terms of the precise conditions or content of the material in question.
 While the samples may represent the individual/device’s ‘habitual’ behaviour at the time of production, the samples will not help if the questioned material is of a different type, nature, or content.
 The biggest ‘negative’ for collected samples is proof of source.
 It is important that some ‘proof’ of the source of the sample be possible.
 This can be achieved in many ways but it something the client needs to consider; it cannot be done by the examiner.

-Ultimately, collected and request samples are complimentary to one another.
+Ultimately, collected and request samples are complementary to one another.
 So an ideal submission will have both types.

-One last note: in some situations it may be possible to have the examiner obtain the specimen ‘request’ samples from a suspect.
-Doing so generally requires a ‘remote’ visit.
+One last note: in some situations it may be possible to have the examiner obtain the specimen ‘request’ samples from a suspect, or to assist in the process.
+Doing so would generally require a ‘remote’ visit.
 If this is desired, please discuss the matter beforehand with the examiner.